GSA/https/pages/guide.md

 HSTS mitigates the security impact of connections over port 80, while allowing agencies the flexibility to continue redirecting legacy clients or clients which have not yet received an HSTS policy for the target domain.

-### If I turn off plain HTTP on my server entirely, do I still need HSTS?
+### If plain HTTP is entirely disabled on my server, do I still need HSTS?

-**Yes.** Turning off HTTP support is not sufficient to prevent attacks that downgrade web browsers to plain HTTP.
+**Yes.** Disabling HTTP support is not sufficient to prevent attacks that downgrade web browsers to plain HTTP.

 During an attack, it doesn't matter whether the "real" server has disabled HTTP.
 If the client can be coaxed into initiating a plain HTTP connection -- such as when a user clicks an `http://` link, or types a URL into their browser manually -- then a local attacker can respond to that connection attempt from their own server and establish their own connection.